How to Manage Local Administrators and Groups with Intune

 Looking at the Administrators membership of the same device seen earlier, the LocalUsersAndGroups policy has been applied after an Intune policy sync.
 What’s interesting in this case is that the user was specified by their Azure AD object (AzureAD\firstname.lastname@example.org), but as the user is synced using Azure AD Connect, we see the source domain; even on an Azure AD joined device.

 How does this same XML setting now look on a hybrid Azure AD joined device, bearing in mind we listed SIDs and objects prefixed “AzureAD\”?

 You’ll notice that the SID is added, but the named Azure AD users are not, even though they are synced using Azure AD Connect.
 To do this for hybrid devices, we should instead use a policy that looks like this, referencing the local domain:

 <GroupConfiguration> <accessgroup desc = "Administrators"> <group action = "U"/> <add member = "CONTOSO\gradya"/> </accessgroup> </GroupConfiguration>

 LocalUsersAndGroups makes it reasonably straight forward to add and remove named users and groups from any local group.
 The Administrators group is the most obvious one IT teams will want to control, but any group can be managed using these XML settings.
-You can use it to comply with some common best practice recommendations, though for more advanced control of local administrative rights, consider options such as Local Administrator Password Solution (LAPS).
+You can use it to comply with some common best practice recommendations, though for more advanced control of local administrative rights, consider options such as the Microsoft LAPS (Local Administrator Password Solution).